happyuc-project/web3j/docs/source/command_line.rst

 Command Line Tools
 ==================

-A webuj fat jar is distributed with each release providing command line tools.
-The command line allow you to use some of the functionality of webuj from your terminal:
+A Webuj fat jar is distributed with each release providing command line tools.
+The command line allow you to use some of the functionality of Webuj from your terminal:

 These tools provide: